Kalharap/Colorado-river-mtm/README.md

 # Colorado River Streamflow Reconstruction

 This repository contains Python scripts and data used to reconstruct the natural streamflow of the **Colorado River** using multiple statistical and machine learning methods.
+And, predict decadal streamflow of Colorado river using Gaussian Process Algorithm.

 ---